 What is Microneedling?

-- Reducing scars caused by acne, surgery or burns.
+- Reduces scars caused by acne, surgery, or burns.

-- The medical professional applies a numbing cream on the treatment area.
+- The medical professional applies a numbing cream to the treatment area.

 - As each fine needle punctures the skin, it creates a channel or micro-wound.